AxDen-Dev/NRF52_3_Axis_Livestock_Motion_Tracker_example/README.md

-# 3-Axis Bluetooth Motion Tracker
+# 3-Axis Bluetooth Livestock Motion Tracker

 <img src="./assets/ble_3_axis_motion_tracker.jpeg">
 <br>

 ----

-3-Axis Bluetooth Motion Tracker collects key information required for Motion Tracker such as acceleration and temperature and transmits it using Bluetooth communication.
+3-Axis Bluetooth Livestock Motion Tracker collects key information required for Motion Tracker such as acceleration and temperature and transmits it using Bluetooth communication.
 <br>
 This is an example provided to quickly test various service scenarios that require Android, iOS, and Gateway communication.
 <br>